Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 A subcontractor’s involvement shouldn’t stop at contract signing.
 You want a partner who stands behind their work and supports your team through installation, punch, and turnover.

-Defined service response times
+Undefined service response times

-Willingness to assist with design-related fixes pre- and post-award
+Unwillingness to assist with design-related fixes pre- and post-award

 9. Poor Safety Record